3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 #### Woah, that return statement?

 In Ruby, returns are implicit by design.
-The last line of the method will always be returned.
+Ruby will always assume that the last line of the method will be returned.
 So why the first return?

 Can you read it in English?
-Ruby is wonderful as a language in that it should read pretty closely to English
+One of Ruby's biggest benefitsis that it reads pretty closely to English

 ## Bang methods and predicate methods